algoverzum/problemset/topics/set/traders/statement/statement.en.md

 ## Traders
-On a distant planet, two fruit traders sell special intergalactic produce.
+On a distant planet, two fruit traders sell special intergalactic products.
 Since they transport their goods from different worlds, their selections are partly different.
 Your task is to create a program that determines which fruits are exclusively available at one trader but not the other.

 ### Input
 The first line contains an integer $N$, the number of fruits sold by the first trader.